 In Botswana and Namibia, 8.9% and 15.7% of the population respectively are employed by the tourism sector.
 One employed person typically supports between five and seven other people.

-In light of the COVID-19 pandemic, global travel bans and the temporary closure of many safari camps across the region, this is a time to be mindful of the vulnerability of communities living alongside wildlife areas.
 Over the last three years, 1.5% of every guest’s stay in our camps has gone towards community and conservation projects.
 Combined with the direct contributions that our camps make to local community outreach, this amounts to nearly 1 million USD of committed funds.
 For the first time, we are reaching out to former guests, African enthusiasts, agents, friends and relatives to bolster our resources via the Natural Selection Foundation and help support the thousands of livelihoods that will be affected by the temporary closure of our camps.

 The Natural Selection Foundation is a US registered 501c3 charity.Support This Project